shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --yes
 ```

 The Azure App Configuration store will have a reference to the secret in the Azure Key Vault and the intent is to use the user-assigned managed identity to access the secret in the key vault.
-However, this identity needs to be granted access to the key vault.
+However this identity does not have the necessary permissions yet.

 Run the following command to allow the configuration store's managed identity to read secrets from the key vault.

 ```bash
 az role assignment create \